surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

   - <b>Category:</b> Specifies the data to be plotted as category group on x-axis.

-  - <b>Timeseries:</b> specify the data to be plotted as time values.
+  - <b>Timeseries:</b> Specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

-- <b>Label field:</b>  specify a dimension field to be displayed on X-axis.
+- <b>Label field:</b>  Specify a dimension field to be displayed on X-axis.

-- <b>Show Grid:</b> enables the grid display for dimension fields on x-axis.
+- <b>Show Grid:</b> Enables the grid display for dimension fields on x-axis.

 - <b>Axis label:</b> Text label for x-axis.

-<b>Reference Lines:</b> enables the creation of reference lines in a chart.
+<b>Reference Lines:</b> Enables the creation of reference lines in a chart.

  - <b>Grid Color</b>  Enable color for grid.

- - <b>Font Color</b> Enable color for labels on X-axis.
+ - <b>Font Color</b> Specify color for labels on X-axis.

- - <b>Font Size:</b> enable font size for labels on X-axis.
+ - <b>Font Size:</b> Specify font size for labels on X-axis.

- - <b>Reference:</b> specify a indicator name.
+ - <b>Reference:</b> Specify a indicator name.

- - <b>Type:</b> specify reference type as line or  area.
+ - <b>Type:</b> Specify reference type as line or  area.

- -  <b>From & to:</b> specify the reference line for specific range of dimensions.
+ -  <b>From & to:</b> Specify the reference line for specific range of dimensions.

- - <b>Theme:</b> enables color for reference line.
+ - <b>Theme:</b> Specify color for reference line.

  > <b>Note:</b>  X-Axis is enabled only for Line, Bar and Bubble chart only.